paul-wolf/python_coding/class_design.rst

 -  You are having to create too many subclasses

--  You are doing a lot of research on exactly how MRO works

--  You are overly interested in the awesome capabilities of ``super()``

 Classes are for managing state, not behaviour.
 If you have a class that only has behaviour, it should probably be a module with one exception: when you need to define an interface.
 But in general, don’t use a class as a namespace for